 The relevance of user research

-Over the past years, public awareness of the importance of user research grew.
-User researcher became a specialist role within UX, which is reflected in the Zebra Salary Survey 2017-18.
+Over the years, public awareness of the importance of user research grew.
+User researcher became a specialist role within UX.
+Since 2017-2018, user researcher is a dedicated role in the Zebra salary survey:

 “For the first time since we launched our Salary Survey, we’ve allocated a separate section specifically for User Research due to the ever-demanding increase for both permanent and freelance positions.”

 65% of user researchers have a post graduate degree or PhD, compared to 38% within the UX field (Zebra salary report 2022-2023).
 Download the latest Zebra salary report.

 The user researcher usually has an education in Psychology, Social Sciences, HCI, Computer Science, or Design, sometimes Arts or Philosophy.
 Key capabilities of researchers are, of course, research, but also writing and presentation skills.
 Nielsen Norman Group have created a persona for user researchers:

 The researcher has to validate assumptions about users and answer questions from product, business or marketing.
 To answer these questions, the researcher creates a research plan.
 The research plan starts with stating the problem and goal and formulating the research questions.
 Based on that, a suitable method is chosen, and the user recruiting criteria (sample size, demographics, required characteristics or experience) are defined.
 The timeline and deliverables are specified together with the client or the internal stakeholders.

 A user researcher uses mainly qualitative methods, like in-depth interviews and behavioural observation.
 The sample size is usually smaller.
 If quantitative data from Google Analytics or Hotjar are available, it is beneficial to integrate them.
 They give further evidence for findings from qualitative research.
 But quantitative data cannot provide information about users’ motivations or context.
 These data need to be combined with qualitative insights.
 Sometimes the user researcher works closely with data analysts.